-- 1. Place a target at 100 yards. - 2.
+- 1. Place a target at 25 to 50 yards. - 2.
 Remove the bolt from the rifle. - 3.
 Place the rifle on sandbags or a shooting rest. - 4.
 Set the scope to its lowest magnification. - 5.
 Peer through the bore from the receiver and adjust the position of the rifle to center the target bull's eye in the bore (Fig. A). - 6.
 Without moving the rifle, look into the scope and note the position of the reticle on the target.
-Pull the turret up (elevation) or out (windage) to unlock it before adjusting.
-Grasp the turret and turn it in the appropriate "UP" (and/or "L") direction indicated by the arrows to center the reticle on the bull's eye (Fig. B).
-Each "click" or increment on the Adjustment Scale Ring will change the bullet impact by the laser engraved value on the top of your scope model's turret caps.
-0.1 Mil corresponds to 0.1 Mil inch at 100 yards, 0.2 Mil at 200 yards, 0.3 Mil at 300 yards and so on.
+Remove the caps from the windage and elevation adjustments.
+Adjust the windage and elevation adjustments to center the reticle on the bull's eye (Fig. B).